PaddlePaddle/PGL/apps/GNNAutoScale/README.md

 Refer to [PyGAS](https://github.com/rusty1s/pyg_autoscale), we re-implement a similar GNNAutoScale framework using PGL, which can scale arbitrary message-passing GNNs to large graphs.

-We use history embedding placed on CPU to store updated node embeddings from prior training iterations, which can lead to smaller GPU memory consumption during training.
+We use history embedding on CPU to store updated node embeddings from prior training iterations, which can lead to smaller GPU memory consumption during training.

 ## Requirements

-- paddlepaddle-gpu==develop
+- paddlepaddle-gpu>=2.2.0rc0
 - pgl

 ## Models